lshcyrus/PetQuest/README.md

 # PetQuest
-ReactJS + PhaserJS
+Frontend Framework: ReactJS + PhaserJS

+Backend Application: MongoDB

+# Guidelines
-Use Git bash if you are on Windows OS
+- Use Git bash if you are on Windows OS

-When testing, make sure to run frontend and backend separately (in 2 terminals)
+- When testing, make sure to run frontend and backend separately (in 2 terminals)

 # Frontend
 ```